(Rare Books & Manuscripts)

 John Allen Lewis of Boston (1819-1885), was a collector of early New England imprints with a particular interest in the earliest Boston printing presses.

 The collection bearing his name was donated to the BPL in 1890, 5 years after his death.

-The collection is particularly rich in editions from the press of John Foster, including a copy of the first book printed in Boston: Increase Mather's The Wicked Man's Portion (1675).
-The collection also contains several works by William Penn, more than 200 works by Increase and Cotton Mather.
-The collection also contains such rarities as William Hubbard’s Narrative of the Troubles with the Indians, with the "White Hills" map (1677); John Underhill’s Newes from America (1638); and the Massachusetts Psalter (1709).
-Several of the issues from Benjamin Franklin’s press, including copies of the Poor Richard Almanack, are also represented.
+The Lewis collection is particularly rich in editions from the press of John Foster, including a copy of the first book printed in Boston: Increase Mather's The Wicked Man's Portion (1675).
+The collection also contains several works by William Penn and more than 200 works by Increase and Cotton Mather.
+Additional highlights include William Hubbard’s Narrative of the Troubles with the Indians, with the "White Hills" map (1677); John Underhill’s Newes from America (1638); and the Massachusetts Psalter (1709).
+The Lewis collection also contains several of the issues from Benjamin Franklin’s press, including copies of the Poor Richard Almanack.

 Online access: A digitized version of the printed catalog of this collection, opens a new window is available through Internet Archive.